alinpandey957/COMP424-Web-Engineering-II/README.md

 **2. The webpage**
-Web page paradigm: A login page, and upon successfully logging into the system, it will allow the user to download the company_confidential_file.txt.
+            Web page paradigm:
+                  A login page, and upon successfully logging into the system, it will allow the user to download the company_confidential_file.txt.
 This page                         displays the successfully logged-in user: "Hi, (First-Name Last-Name)", "You have logged in X times" and "Last login date: Y".
-You will implement the webpage using PHP, MySQL, HTML, JavaScript, and CSS.
+You will implement using PHP, MySQL, HTML, JavaScript, and CSS.

       1) The login page
           An "https" webpage redirected from AWS web server would be a simple login page where the user can enter the username and password and a “Login” button.
 Also, available on that page are two links: (i) New User?
 Sign Up and (ii) Forgot Username or Password?.